 Meats with a higher fat content should be avoided, as these can cause flare-ups.

-What proteins to avoid or limit:
+Proteins to avoid or limit:

 - red meat